-Noise monitoring locations are shown Figure 3.4, and results of the attended noise monitoring at these locations are presented in Table 3.2 to Table 3.9.
-Summaries of the quarterly monitoring results are also provided throughout the year via the environmental reports on the Mannering website
+Noise monitoring locations are shown Figure 3.5, and results of the attended noise monitoring at these locations are presented in Error!
+Reference source not found. to Table 3.25.

-There were no exceedances of noise criteria during the reporting period.
+There were no exceedances of the site's noise criteria during the reporting period.
+There were no community complaints received relating to noise during the reporting period